BUILDING A BETTER FLAGLER -TOGETHER!!

 Just eliminate the waste, fraud, and abuse!

 Their numbers are higher than my estimates.
-I have esitmated there wil be a 17% reduction ($24M) in 2027 and 24% reduction in 2028 ($37M).
+I have estimated there will be a 17% reduction ($24M) in 2027 and 24% reduction in 2028 ($37M).

 Whatever the actual numbers are, they are telling us the sky is falling and we will all die of starvation.
-Waste, Fraud, and Abuse are not isolated by Flagler County alone, but their adament denial is astounding.
+Waste, Fraud, and Abuse are not isolated by Flagler County alone, but their adamant denial is astounding.
 This is why the state did the FAFO Audit and now Governor DeSantis wants to lower taxes for our most vulnerable.
 I have met many people here that need it.
 Please vote yes.

 I'm pretty sure the BOCC does not read these books.
-It's obvious they they do not read the agendas they are voting on.
+It's obvious they do not read the agendas they are voting on.
 F.I.R.S.T. - Fiscal accountability, Innovative solutions, Responsible growth, Superior service, and Transparent government.
 Of the 1000s of pages I've been reading, this statement is the most laughable.

 The county has approved commercial shopping center the size of 5 Walmarts in a neighborhood community, along with over 500 units of housing.
 The same at Palm Coast earlier this year approving the addition of homes from the max 58 to 73.
 These meetings were both packed with people and they passed them anyway.
 Is that responsible growth or superior service?
 Nope!
 A slap in the face!

 They have skewed the traffic data so they can expand SR 100 from I-95 to A1A for their Eco Tourism building.
-Whille adding the BJs, Walmart, and so many other stores on SR 100 from Belle Terre to I-95, this traffic will be a nightmare!
+While adding the BJs, Walmart, and so many other stores on SR 100 from Belle Terre to I-95, this traffic will be a nightmare!
 This route needs priority!

 These builders are getting away with everything!
 You can see here that the General Revenue (our already high taxes) pays for so many projects and the Impact Fees $1.9M only contributed to the Westside Firestation 51.
 This is not enough!
 Growth must pay for growth!

 THEY'RE FILLING IN THE WETLANDS!
-THESE ARE ENTIRE ECOSYTEMS AND THEY'RE KILLING THEM!
+THESE ARE ENTIRE ECOSYSTEMS AND THEY'RE KILLING THEM!
 WHEN YOU CREATE IMPERVIOUS SURFACES, SUCH AS ROOFTOPS, ROADS AND PARKING LOTS THE RAINWATER GOES INTO CANALS AND INTO THE OCEAN AND NOT THE GROUNDWATER.
 WHEN THEY KEEP PUMPING WATER FROM THE GROUNDWATER, YOU GET SINKHOLES AND THERE'S NOT ENOUGH GROUNDWATER FOR THE BUILDING THEY WANT TO DO..
 WE NEED TO PROTECT THESE FRAGILE ECOSYSTEMS WITH LARGE BUFFERS TO ABSORB THE RUNOFF INTO THE GROUNDWATER AND THIS ALSO ACTS AS A WILDLIFE CORRIDOR FOR ANIMALS.
 WE MUST ENFORCE THIS!

 Rapid development and growth lead to loss of several key environmental elements that provide habitat for wildlife and plant species, as well as natural services that abate flooding risks and help improve air quality.
 Smart growth strategies include preserving habitat, and expanding habitats corridors and buffers along existing and planned drainage pathways, including those that are man-made.
 Tree buffers help reduce flooding and improve water quality.
 There must be buffers between new residential and commercial developments as well to improve quality of life.
 The County already has a number of these buffers and we should look for opportunities to connect them to existing protected habitats, including those in parks and conservation areas.
-This would off-set some of the habitat losses associated with growth.
+This would offset some of the habitat losses associated with growth.
 When elected, I will aggressively pursue landscape design and SMART GROWTH options between the State, County, and Local Communities.

 We CARE about the FUTURE of Flagler County!